GSA/piv-guides/_devconfig/ssh.md

   2. Next, copy the **SSH keystring** _value_, paste it into **Microsoft Notepad**, and save it.

-  3. Contact the Jump server administrator to provide your **SSH key** and request that they add it to your Jump server account.
+  3. Contact the Jump server administrator to provide your **SSH key** and request that it be added to your Jump server account.

-  > _**Note:**  Once the administrator has set up an account with your **SSH key** on the Jumpbox, you'll then be able to use your **PIV card** to log into the Jumpbox.
+  > _**Note:**  Once the administrator has set up an account with your **SSH key** on the Jumpbox, you wukk then be able to use your PIV/CAC to log into the Jumpbox.
 For other Jump servers, submit a service ticket to the administrator and include the IP address of the Jump server you are using, your account name, and your PIV/CAC's SSH key._

 #### Verify your PuTTY login